sydasif/python-book/docs/source/git/01_git.md

  create mode 100644 script.py
 ```

-So far, we've committed the above file in our local repository only.
-Now it's time to push this file to remote repo.
+So far, we've committed the above file to our local repository only.
+Now it's time to push this file to the remote repo.

 ## Synchronizing local repository with GitHub

-As we have create a repo on GitHub in the {ref}`Pre-requisite` section.
+As we have created a repo on GitHub in the {ref}`Pre-requisite` section.
 Now it's time to use it, get the link to your remote branch ready.

 ### git remote